The following is the text provided to all inquiries about opening an Adult Day Care facility in Wisconsin:

 An initial certification process is used for first time licensee applicants.

-When the Department determines that the application is complete, an onsite licensing visit will be scheduled.
+When DHS determines that the application is complete, an onsite licensing visit will be scheduled.

 The following certification information must be submitted:

 - Signed Established Provider Certification Application, F-02106A (Word) or a New Provider Certification Application, F-02106C (Word)

 - Documents listed in section A of the Established Provider Certification Application Checklist, F-02106B (Word) or New Provider Certification Application Checklist, F-02106D (Word)

 - Signed Established Provider Certification Application, F-02107A (Word) or a New Provider Certification Application, F-02107C (Word)